Post

 1

-Share maliciously fine-tuned (LoRA) models for other users to adopt.
+Sharing a maliciously fine-tuned (LoRA) model to induce other users to use it.

 4. Data and Model Poisoning

-• Description: Manipulation of training data to degrade model performance or induce malicious outputs.
+• Description: Manipulation of training data to degrade model performance or induce malicious output.

 Example Attack Types